You must not rely on the information on yourworldinbalance.com as an alternative to medical advice from your doctor or another professional provider.

-In these sanatoriums, people were opposed to sunlight, got a proper diet, and cod liver oil to heal the disease.
+In these sanatoriums, people were opposed to sunlight, got a proper diet and cod liver oil to heal the disease.
 Lower serum levels of Vitamin D3 showed an increase in infections and inflammation.
-In the winter, there has been the highest infection rate reported than in the summer.
+There has been the highest infection rate reported in the winter than in the summer.

-Doctors concluded that the sunlight and the increase of Vitamin D 3 impacted immunity that people with lower serum levels often suffering from respiratory tract infections improved very much when given high amounts of vitamin D 3.
+Doctors concluded that the sunlight and the increase of Vitamin D 3 impacted immunity.
+People with lower serum levels often suffering from respiratory tract infections improved very much when given high vitamin D 3.

 There are relevant fewer influenza infections reported in summer, which shows the sun light’s importance again.

-If you use a sunbed in winter with the right care, it is a perfect treatment against infections and depression.
+Using a sunbed in winter with the proper care is a perfect treatment against infections and depression.
 But of course, don’t overdo the tanning.
 There are saunas where you can get sunlight therapy reporting the same beneficial effects on the body and brain.

-A critical remark is that you never should consume high amounts of Vitamin D3 without taking Vitamin K. They both are fat-soluble vitamins and are essential for calcium metabolism.
+The critical point is that you never should consume high amounts of Vitamin D3 without taking Vitamin K. They are both fat-soluble vitamins and essential for calcium metabolism.
 The synergistic interplay of these vitamins is still not accepted.

 The amount of vitamin D 3 described by their GP’s is too little.
 In my eyes, it is like a placebo given to them.
-But some doctors prescribe 20000 i.U. once a week, and that is about 2800 a day.
+But some doctors prescribe 20000 i.U. once a week, which is about 2800 a day.
 That is better.